 A: Preferred vendors are businesses in the community that partner with Treehouse by providing discounted or donated services to Treehouse youth.
 Preferred vendors allow us to provide financial assistance to a large number of youth.
 Each discount frees up additional funds for Treehouse to pay for services for another youth!
 If you are interested in becoming a preferred vendor, please contact Alison at email@example.com.

 Q: If I become a preferred vendor, can Treehouse promote my business?

 A: Yes, we are happy to promote the generous support of our preferred vendors.
 We can do this through our website or by giving shout outs on our social media pages (Facebook and Twitter).

 Q: Where do you need vendor support?

-A: We serve youth throughout King County in Little Wishes, so we likely are able to use vendor support everywhere!
-Contact Alison Hill at email@example.com for specific details around supporting Treehouse.
+A: In Little Wishes, we serve youth throughout King County, so we likely are able to use vendor support everywhere!
+Contact firstname.lastname@example.org for specific details around supporting Treehouse.